About the Library

 Highlights from the Dominican Theological Library Collections

 Periodically the library creates a new mini exhibition showcasing various books centered around a specific theme.
-November’s exhibit is focused on an exploration of the Saints and features a variety of books on several different saints from across the centuries.
-The exhibit can be found in the display cases on the main floor, to the right of the recent perodicals.
+The exhibit can be found in the display cases on the main floor, to the right of the recent periodicals.